JasperAD11/JasperAD11/README.md

 # 👋 Hi, I'm Jasper Sänger

-### 🎯 Business Analytics & Tech Enthusiast
+### 🎯 Analytics with a Business Edge

-Welcome to my GitHub!
-I’m passionate about leveraging **data, technology, and creativity** to drive better business outcomes.
+Operations mindset.
+Global perspective.
+Data-driven problem solving.
+This GitHub is where those pieces come together.

 ---

 ### 🔭 Currently Working On
-- 📊 Predicting Tenant Compatibility in Co-Living Setting (My Master Thesis)
+- 📊 Master’s Thesis: Predicting Tenant Compatibility in Co-Living Exploring how analytics can ease the luck involved in pairing tenants by identifying patterns that support more intentional, data-informed matching as the co-living sector grows.

-### 🌱 Currently Learning
+### 🌱 Working Proficiencies
 - Python, SQL, R & Tableau

 ### 🧠 Ask Me About
-- Data Analytics, Automation, Dashboards, and Problem Solving
+- Turning business questions into analytical approaches
+- Building dashboards and performance insights
+- Process analysis & operations-focused problem solving
+- Predictive modeling projects (like my co-living compatibility thesis)

 ### 📫 How to Reach Me
 - Email: jaspersaenger@gmail.com / s-jsanger@ucp.pt
 - LinkedIn: https://www.linkedin.com/in/jaspersaenger/

 ### ⚡ Fun Fact
-- Basketball fanatic
+- I probably talk about basketball more than I should.

 ---